Adi1707/Driver-Alertness-System/README.md

   <li>Alarm sound is added to alert the user</li>
   <li>Three different tabs are provided in the GUI which are TRAIN, TEST and MAIN</li>
   <li>Secondary Camera (like mobile phone's camera) can also be used to get ROI</li>
+  <li>We are performing three tasks which are TRAIN, TEST and MAIN simultaneously </li>

 </ul>